 All of the work in the round pen and on a circle is preparing the horse for ridden work, shifting weight to the outside hind leg, shifting the diagonal will result in the horse asking for contact.

 If you want to have contact the horse must ask you for it.

 The horse has to go to the outside rein and the outside leg, the training in the round pen teaches the horse this.

 The Next Horse Straightness Training Clinic

-Klaus Schoneich will be returning to Forageplus in 2017.
+Klaus Schoneich will be returning to the UK in 2019.
 If you would like to learn more about the horse straightness training work of the Schoneich’s at the ARR Centre in Germany please visit their website.